Predictions of damages from Atlantic tropical cyclones: a hierarchical Bayesian study on extremes: Methods

-We find that the distribution of annual low intensity cyclone frequencies is over-dispersed, and hence use a negative binomial parameterization for it, as in \eqref{lowintensityfreq_new_FB}.
-In each group, the frequency of cyclones that inflict economic damages is captured using a binomial distribution, conditional on the frequency of cyclones in each group for a given year, see \eqref{lowintensityland_new_FB}.
+We find that the distribution of annual low-intensity cyclone frequencies is over-dispersed, and hence use a negative binomial parameterization for it, as in \eqref{lowintensityfreq_new_FB}.
+In \eqref{lowintensityfreq_new_FB}, we parameterize the negative binomial density for observation $i$ with $p_i$ and $r$.
+The latter is the (over)dispersion parameter, which in the Poisson distribution equals 1 (no overdispersion).
+The parameter for observation $i$, $p_i=r/(r+\lambda_i)$, is referred to as the success parameter, where $\log{\lambda_i} = \sum_j \beta_j X_{ij}$.
+In each group, the frequency of cyclones that inflict economic damages (or make landfall) is captured using a binomial distribution, conditional on the total number of cyclones in each group for a given year, see \eqref{lowintensityland_new_FB}.
 The actual valuation of cyclone damages is modeled using a mixture distribution with a mass at zero and a lognormal distribution, as in \eqref{lowintensitydam_new_FB}.
-The precise mathematical details of the model are given below, with a detailed description in the supplementary materials.
+The precise modeling details are given below.
+We use the notations $\boldsymbol{0}_{q}$ for a vector of 0s of length $q$ and $I_{q}$ for an identity matrix of size $q \times q$ where $q$ depends on the number of covariates in the model being fit.
 The notation $[X]$ for a random variate $X$ denotes its distribution.